AttorneyTech/attorneytech-API/README.md

 1. Install PostgreSQL on local or on docker according to your needs, you can follow this [guide](/attorneytech-database/README.md) to complete your installation.

-2. Define the part of `common/config.json` to be like:
+2. Define the part of `config.json` to be like:

     ```json
     {
         "database":{
             "port": "port",
-            "db_host": "hostname",
+            "host": "hostname",
             "db_name": "postgres",
             "db_username": "username",
             "db_password": "password",